Little Book of Roman Emperors

 Secure checkout Fast Shipping Easy returns

 He who took the poisoned chalice of the Imperial purple was feared and respected.
-They were no ordinary rulers.
-They were ambitious, cunning, ruthless and cruel.
-Fear was their watchword and raw power, through the dangerous Praetorian Guard or the legendary Legions, their enforcers.
-Few died peacefully in bed, some honourably in battle, most darkly murdered by rivals, or, often, by members of their own family.
+But these were no ordinary rulers.
+Ambitious, cunning, ruthless and cruel, fear was their watchword and raw power, through the dangerous Praetorian Guard and the legendary legions, their enforcer.
+Few died peacefully in bed.

 DORIAN BOND read Theology and Ancient History at the University of Oxford.
 He lived in Rome for many years, from where he travelled extensively around the Mediterranean visiting Ancient Roman sites.